Updated: Mar 3

 In that same flap mechanism, the flap is moved by another type of actuator called a linear actuator, which converts an electric motor’s rotary movement into linear movement.
 This mechanism drives a stainless steel piston that can telescope outward or collapse inward to either push or pull the item to which it is attached.
 Another type of actuator commonly used in aircraft is the rotary actuator, which you might see used, for example, to help the nosewheel steering system pivot through the 360-degree arc required for precision turning.

 Because actuators are compact in comparison to their counterparts, they become important components of the safety redundancies of aircraft.
 Important systems in planes require double and even sometimes triple mirror systems in case of primary failure.
 Jet engines are protected in the case of fire, for example, by actuators that block off the fuel supply, a safety system that requires redundancy.
 Duplicate actuators take up far less space and load than other comparable systems, especially lightweight actuator technologies like the metal-free HASEL actuator technology.

-In fact, you can thank actuators for controlling aircraft velocity and engine speed, for increasing the angle of descent so that you can land, for opening landing gear bays and for powering the system that lowers the wheels, for that telltale reverse engine surge that says you’ve arrived and even for opening the cargo bay doors so that your luggage makes it to the conveyors.
+In fact, you can thank actuators for controlling aircraft velocity and engine speed, for increasing the angle of descent so that you can land, for opening landing gear bays, for powering the system that lowers the wheels, for that telltale reverse engine surge that says you’ve arrived, and even for opening the cargo bay doors so that your luggage makes it to the conveyors.
 In short, actuators make your flights cost less and keep you safer from take-off to touch-down.